Google’s robots.txt interpretation is as flexible as a ballerina

 If it makes the results better or the information easier to understand, I think in these cases they will make allowances for the errors.

-We’re all used to separating keys and values with a colon, right?
-But that turns out to be totally optional as well, as per lines 328 through 333:
+We're all used to separating keys and values with a colon, right?
+But that turns out to be totally optional as well, as per (opens in a new tab):

 So the following works perfectly fine: